How to Hire Front Desk Staff for an Ophthalmology Practice: The Hiring Framework That Eliminates Bad Hires

 Hiring the right person is step one.
 Onboarding determines whether they stay and thrive.
 A structured 90-day onboarding for ophthalmology front desk staff includes: week-by-week competency milestones, a dedicated mentor (senior front desk team member), scripted protocols for the 10 most common patient interactions, shadowing with clinical team members to understand what happens after check-in, and a 30/60/90-day performance conversation.
 Practices with structured onboarding retain first-year hires at a 75% higher rate than practices without it.

 Building a high-performing front desk team is one of the most sustainable competitive advantages available to an ophthalmology practice.
-Diana Andre's staff excellence programs include a complete hiring framework, behavioral interview guide, and onboarding system customized for eye care settings.
+Ophtha-Consulting's staff excellence programs include a complete hiring framework, behavioral interview guide, and onboarding system customized for eye care settings.